 Is Amex really that much more expensive?

 American Express has a reputation as the “expensive” credit card to take, a reputation that does have some validity.
 The cards have typically cost more to accept than Visa or Mastercard.
-However, in 2015, American Express rolled out a new pricing model, called OptBlue, designed to combat the higher fees and bring the cards closer in cost to other brands.
+However, in 2015, American Express rolled out a new pricing model, called OptBlue.
+OptBlue attempts to combat higher fees and bring the cards closer in cost to other brands.

 There’s a problem, though.
 Many businesses aren’t aware of OptBlue, which has allowed some processing companies to continue to charge higher fees and pocket the difference.